tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   *Search* function in WAPT

-Allow to search for a value in the selected column.
+Allows you to search for a value in the selected column.

 Show the inventory
 ------------------

-When the WAPT agents :command:`register`, they send some informations to the WAPT Server.
+When the WAPT agents :command:`register`, they send some information to the WAPT Server.

-Informations displayed in the console are not updated in real-time, you have to refresh the display to view new status and informations.
+Information displayed in the console is not updated in real-time, you have to refresh the display to view new status and information.

 Click on the :guilabel:`Refresh` button or press :kbd:`F5` on the keyboard.